 One of the key advantages of browser-based push notifications is that they go everywhere your audience goes: onto desktops, onto smartphones, onto tablets, or anywhere there is a browser that supports push.
 Does your audience experience the push notifications in the same way you do?
 Maybe not!
 It’s important to be platform-agnostic with push messages if you want a more effective campaign.

+How do your messages look on different platforms?One of the key advantages of browser-based push notifications is that they go everywhere your audience goes: onto desktops, onto smartphones, onto tablets, or anywhere there is a browser that supports push.
+Does your audience experience the push notifications in the same way you do?
+Maybe not!
+It’s important to be platform-agnostic with push messages if you want a more effective campaign.
+Platform-Agnostic, Explained The term “platform agnostic” dates from the ancient days of software where you had competing operating systems and competing software to match.
+It was rare for software written for one platform to work on another, and those that did so were highly prized for their value.
 In the modern day, it means that your messaging works regardless of the operating system that receives the message.
 This may sound simple, but it’s trickier than you might think at first.
 Stop and consider how many different operating systems you use in a day, remembering that your tablet, your phone, and your laptop may all have different types of operating systems.
 Even Android can have plenty of user interface tweaks that can take even seasoned marketers by surprise.